 Chamomile tea is naturally soothing.
 It has long been used for medicinal purposes, like soothing a sore throat.
 It’s often used for its anti-inflammatory, antioxidant, and astringent properties.

-Some study reviews have shown that inhaling chamomile steam can help relieve symptoms of a cold, including a sore throat.
+Some have shown that inhaling chamomile steam can help relieve symptoms of a cold, including a sore throat.
 Drinking chamomile tea can offer the same benefit.
 It can also stimulate the immune system to help your body fight off the infection that caused your sore throat in the first place.

 Peppermint is known for its ability to freshen breath.
 Diluted peppermint oil sprays may also relieve sore throats.
 Peppermint contains menthol, which helps thin mucus and calm sore throats and coughs.
 Peppermint also has anti-inflammatory, antibacterial, and antiviral properties, which may encourage healing.